-The most recent local LEA scorecards continue show to low academic performance levels.
+The most recent local LEA scorecards continue to show low academic performance levels.
 Another one of our local schools, Edna Andrews Elementary School, is projected to close this fall.
 Every year, our number of applicants for the Opportunity Scholarships grows, but there are not sufficient funds for all eligible families.
 The number of students on some form of tuition assistance is increasing.
-Families are seeking alternatives to local public schools, but the commutes to other public schools are long. from local letters of support also have politicians, development, and the business community that also attest to the need of more local public school options.
+Families are seeking alternatives to local public schools, but the commutes to other public schools are long.
+We also have letters of support from local politicians, economic development, and the business community that also attest to the need of more local public school options.